-Date unknown.
+- Date unknown.
 Active; focal plane 31 m (102 ft); white flash every

 4 s.
 27 m (89 ft) square skeletal tower with gallery, painted white.
-A photo is available, and Roman Brueh Wiler has an aerial photo, but the tower is too new to appear in Google's satellite
+A photo is available, Roman Brueh Wiler has an aerial photo, and Google has a satellite view.
+Oecusse

-(or Oecusse) is an exclave of Timor-Leste on the north coast of Indonesian West Timor,
+(or Oecussi) is an exclave of Timor-Leste on the north coast of Indonesian West Timor,

 separated from the rest of Timor Leste by about 70 km (44 mi) of Indonesian

 Makassar in the eastern part of the exclave.
 Site open, tower closed.

 Admiralty Q1365.7; NGA 25702.